Updated on 24th November 2020

 - Antioxidants such as flavonoids, ascorbic acid, tocopherols, and carotenoids have been found in baobab powder.

-- Pectin is high in baobab dried fruit pulp, pectin is a major component of a plant's cell walls.
+- Baobab dried fruit pulp is particularly high in pectin.
+Pectin is a major component of a plant's cell walls.
 Studies suggest that pectin is prebiotic which rebalances as well as promotes the growth of probiotic bacteria in your gut microbiome.

 - Additionally, pectin prevents pathogenic bacteria from binding to the intestinal wall by chelating heavy metals.